Jaswanthk07/study-finder-ui/README.md

 ## 🎯 Overview

-This is a frontend implementation focused on UI/UX design and interactive web experiences.
+This is a frontend implementation focused on UI design and interactive web frontend experience.
 The landing page features custom animations, a 3D globe visualization, and modern design patterns. **Note:** This is a design showcase - no backend functionality or authentication system is included.

 ### Key Highlights